 This Waffle Iron Tater Tots recipe makes the most delicious and savory breakfast in 10 minutes!
 Drop a fried egg on top and you will have a deluxe breakfast in no time.
 You can make this recipe any day of the week and top your tater tot waffle with whatever topping you like!

 I always want a delicious breakfast, but I don't want it to take forever to make.
 Enter the Waffle Iron Tater Tots!
 This has quickly become one of my favorite breakfasts for many reasons: they are crispy, a little salty, and really, really easy to make.

 All you need is some frozen tater tots and a waffle maker and you are in business!
-That being said, I also like to add a fried egg to the top just to keep make sure I have a nice rounded-out breakfast 😂.
-I am one of those people who can’t resist a runny egg yolk.
-But if that’s not your jam, try something else.
-I give you some ideas in this post.
+That being said, I also like to add a fried egg to the top just to keep make sure I have a nice rounded-out breakfast.
+I am one of those people who can't resist a runny egg yolk.
+But if that's not your jam, try something else!

 How to Make Waffle Iron Tater Tots

-- Press down the lid as much as you can.
-As the tater tots cook, you can press down a little more to make sure they are pressed and nice and crispy.
+Press down the lid as much as you can.
+As the tater tots cook, you can press down a little more to make sure they are pressed well and nice and crispy.

 How to Quickly Defrost Frozen Tater Tots